GlotPress/GlotPress/README.md

 * [Olegs Belousovs](https://github.com/sgelob) - The ideator
 * [Daniele Scasciafratte](https://github.com/Mte90) - The developer
-* Pascal Casier - For the help with the glossaries
+* Pascal Casier - For the help with the glossaries and hotkeys